Position: Wilderness Ranger

-- Develop and/or execute local strategies for Wilderness Stewardship Performance monitoring consistent with the U.S. Forest Service national minimum protocol.
+- Develop and/or execute local strategies for monitoring and data collection consistent with federal agency protocols.

-- Operate a handheld data collection device to collect consistent and accurate natural resource data.
+- Operate a smartphone data collection application to collect consistent and accurate natural resource and visitor use data.

 - Maintain organized and complete records.

-- Travel, camp, and work in remote backcountry settings during 2 to 8-day wilderness trips.
+- Travel, camp, and work in remote backcountry settings during wilderness trips.

 - Utilize safe and low-impact backcountry travel skills.

-- Identify and complete various stewardship projects with approval from relevant Forest Service personnel.
+- Identify, plan, and complete various stewardship projects with coordination and approval from relevant federal agency personnel.